Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Design Philosophies, Design Principles and Architectural Motivations

 The five values above describe what the architecture is designed to serve.
-This paper also applies a sixth concern, whether the architecture preserves long-term human capability, as an evaluative lens.
+This paper also asks a sixth question: whether the architecture helps developers preserve long-term understanding and capability.
 This concern is real: Anthropic's own study of 132 engineers and researchers~\citep{anthropic2025internal} documents a ``paradox of supervision'' in which overreliance on AI risks atrophying the skills needed to supervise it, and independent research~\citep{shen2026skill} finds that developers in AI-assisted conditions score 17\% lower on comprehension tests.
 However, this concern is not prominently reflected as a design driver in the architecture or in Anthropic's stated design values.
-We therefore treat it not as a co-equal value but as a cross-cutting concern: a question applied across all five values in \Cref{sec:discuss}, asking whether short-term amplification comes at the cost of long-term human understanding, codebase coherence, and the developer pipeline.
+We therefore treat it not as a co-equal value but as a cross-cutting concern: a question applied across all five values in \Cref{sec:discuss}, asking whether short-term amplification costs long-term human understanding, codebase coherence, and the developer pipeline.